ScottLogic/blog/garora/posts/2024-04-23-noJS-2-stochastic-boogaloo.md

 The key part is `overflow: hidden;` which ensures the overflow of the audio control cannot be interacted with, the rest of the values were determined by trial and error.

-And then the play button can be made invisble or placed behind an element that has `pointer-events: none;`, which allows clicks to pass through it.
+And then the play button can be made invisible or placed behind an element that has `pointer-events: none;`, which allows clicks to pass through it.

 ## Calculator Extension
-Since making the calcultor, the `has` has been introduced, which allows selecting parents based on children.
+Since making the calculator, the `has` has been introduced, which allows selecting parents based on children.
 In the calculator this could be used to avoid the excessive nesting.
-I also added basic trignometric functions, for this I followed the below steps
+I also added basic trigonometric functions, for this I followed the below steps

-1. Use integer division (see pervious post) to create a modulo function and map the input to between 0 and 2π
+1. Use integer division (see previous post) to create a modulo function and map the input to between 0 and 2π
 2. Use a bunch of maths and retries to map the input to a value between 0 and π/2
 3. Painfully implement the expansion series of trig functions
-4. Realise that while I've been playing around with this, trig functiona have been added the css spec
+4. Realise that while I've been playing around with this, trig functions have been added the css spec
 5. Question my life choices

-Given the advances in the css spec to add trignometric and other mathmatical functions, writing a full scientific calculator is further within reach.
+Given the advances in the css spec to add trigonometric and other mathematical functions, writing a full scientific calculator is further within reach.
 While I have not yet attempted this, a possible limitation is that the [css spec](https://www.w3.org/TR/css-values-3/#calc-syntax) only asks browsers to support up to 20 terms in a `calc`, and while I haven't seen this exact limit in action, the main browsers do give up after a certain amount of complexity.

 ## FAQ